nicocardiel/teareduce-cookbook/docs/cleanest/cleanest.md

 (venv_tea) $ pip install 'teareduce[cleanest]'
 ```

-To use the *PyCosmic* method, you must manually install its corresponding
+In addition, to use the *PyCosmic* method, you must manually install its
-package; otherwise, **tea-cleanest** will run, but this method will not be
+corresponding package; otherwise, **tea-cleanest** will run, but this method
-available.
-Since the package is not published on PyPI, it can be installed
+will not be available.
+Since the package is not published on PyPI, it can be
-directly from GitHub.
-To do so, use a recent fork of the repository by running:
+installed directly from GitHub.
+To do so, use a recent fork of the repository
+by running:

 ```console
 $ pip install git+https://github.com/nicocardiel/PyCosmic.git@test